HDFGroup/hdf-rest-api/AttrOps/PUT_Attributes.rst

 value
 ^^^^^

+Specifies the desired value of a single attribute to create.
 A JSON array (or number or string for scalar attributes with primitive types) that specifies the initial values for the attribute.
 The elements of the array must be compatible with the type of the attribute.